orangeduck/mpc/README.md

 View From the Top
 -----------------

 In this example I create a parser for a basic maths language.
-This function takes as input some mathematical expression and outputs an instance of `mpc_ast_t`.
+The function `parse_maths` takes as input some mathematical expression and outputs an instance of `mpc_ast_t`.

 ```c
 #include "mpc.h"